6 Things I Regret Doing in My 20’s and 30’s

 Samuel L. Jackson was numbing his pain with heroin and avoiding reality until he finally broke into Hollywood at the age of 43.

 My friend Bedros Keuilian spent years working as a line cook at Disneyland before he finally decided to embrace his calling as an entrepreneur and start his first business.

-And in my own life, I spent the first 15 years of my life numbing the pain of my underperformance by consuming a seemingly endless stream of travel blogs (without ever travelling myself), watching far too many episodes of The Office, and binge drinking on the weekends.
+And in my own life, I spent the first 15 years of my life numbing the pain of my underperformance by consuming a seemingly endless stream of travel blogs (without ever traveling myself), watching far too many episodes of The Office, and binge-drinking on the weekends.

 I was bored and burned out in my own business, but instead of accepting the sacrifice required to break through to the next level and live the life I wanted to live…I numbed the pain and stayed exactly where I was.